Key facts about the Nobel Prize. Curiosities and records of the Nobel Prizes The Nobel Prize is not a woman’s business

 Nobel heirs

-The Nobel Prize has been around for 112 years.
+The Nobel Prize has existed for 112 years.
 Who is he, the Nobel laureate?
 How old is he and where is he from?
-How often is the award given to women, and which scientists have received the honorary award twice?
-DW collected 9 most interesting facts about the Nobel Prize.
+How often are the prizes awarded to women, and which scientists have received the honor twice?
+DW has collected 9 of the most interesting facts about the Nobel Prize.

-1. The United States is ahead of everyone in the Nobel Prize
+1. The USA is ahead of everyone in the Nobel Prize

-Most of the Nobel Prizes in scientific disciplines - physics, chemistry and medicine - went to the Americans.
+Most Nobel Prizes in scientific disciplines - physics, chemistry and medicine - went to Americans.
 Their share is 43 percent.
-In second place in physics and chemistry are the Germans, in third place are the British.
-As far as medicine is concerned, the order is reversed.
+The Germans are in second place in physics and chemistry, and the British are in third place.
+As for medicine, the order is reversed.
 In fourth place are the French.

-3. The winner of the award is usually over 50 years old
+3. The prize winner is usually over 50 years old

 The average age of Nobel Prize winners in all six categories is 59 years.
-A little younger are the winners of prizes in the disciplines of natural science.
-Among chemists and physicists, this is 57 years, in medicine - 55.
+The winners of prizes in the natural sciences are slightly younger.
+Among chemists and physicists this is 57 years, in medicine - 55.

-The youngest scientist to receive the award was 25-year-old physicist William Lawrence Bragg in 1915.
-And its most respected owners are Leonid Gurvits (2007) and Lloyd Stowell Shapley (2012).
-When they were awarded the Nobel Prize in Economics, the scientists were 90 and 89 years old, respectively.
+The youngest scientist to receive the prize was 25-year-old physicist William Lawrence Bragg in 1915.
+And its most elderly owners are Leonid Gurvits (2007) and Lloyd Stawell Shapley (2012).
+When they were awarded the Nobel Prizes in Economics, the scientists were 90 and 89 years old, respectively.

-Twice in history the Nobel Prize has been awarded posthumously: the 1961 Nobel Peace Prize to Dag Hammerskjöld, and the 1931 Literature Prize to Erik Axel Karlfeldt.
+Twice in history the Nobel Prize was awarded posthumously: the Nobel Peace Prize for 1961 to Dag Hammerskjold, and the Prize for Literature for 1931 to Erik Axel Karlfeldt.

-Official rules allow nominating a candidate for the award only during his lifetime.
-Hammerskjold and Karlfeldt were nominated during their lifetime, but by the time the names of the laureates were announced, they had departed to another world.
+Official rules allow a candidate to be nominated for the award only during his or her lifetime.
+Hammerskjöld and Karlfeldt were nominated during their lifetime, but by the time the names of the laureates were announced, they had passed away.

-In 1974, it was decided not to give the award to the dead anymore.
+In 1974, they decided not to give the award to the dead anymore.
 Nevertheless, in 2011, the Nobel Prize was again awarded to the deceased.
 When the Nobel Committee announced the name of Ralph Steinman, nominated for the prize in medicine, it was not yet known that he had died three days before the ceremony.
-The Steinman Prize was later received by his heirs.
+Later, the Steinman Prize was received by his heirs.

-Four scientists were awarded the prize twice.
-American physicist John Bardeen received it for the first time in 1956 for the invention of the transistor, and for the second time in 1972 for the development of the theory of superconductivity (the ability of some materials to have strictly zero electrical resistance).
+Four scientists were laureates of the prize twice.
+American physicist John Bardeen received it for the first time in 1956 for the invention of the transistor, and for the second time in 1972 for developing the theory of superconductivity (the ability of some materials to have strictly zero electrical resistance).

 context

-The Englishman Frederick Sanger was twice awarded the Nobel Prize in Chemistry - in 1958 for establishing the structure of insulin and in 1980 - for basic research on biochemical properties. nucleic acids, especially recombinant DNA.
+The Englishman Frederick Sanger was awarded the Nobel Prize in Chemistry twice - in 1958 for establishing the structure of insulin and in 1980 for fundamental research into biochemical properties nucleic acids, especially recombinant DNA.

-The American chemist Linus Carl Pauling received two different awards - in 1954 in chemistry, and in 1962 - the Peace Prize.
-Pauling was a vocal opponent of nuclear weapons testing.
+The American chemist Linus Carl Pauling received two different prizes - in 1954 in chemistry, and in 1962 - the Peace Prize.
+Pauling was an active opponent of nuclear weapons testing.

 7. The Nobel Prize is not a woman's business

-There are few women among the winners.
-The most famous woman, twice awarded the prize - Marie Curie.
-In 1903, she received an award in physics for her research on the phenomena of radiation, and in 1911, in chemistry, for her discovery of the elements radium and polonium.
+There are few women among the laureates.
+The most famous woman, twice awarded the prize, Marie Curie.
+In 1903 she received an award in physics for her research into the phenomena of radiation, and in 1911 she received an award in chemistry for her discovery of the elements radium and polonium.

-In total, women have been awarded the Nobel Prize 44 times, and only 16 times for achievements in one of the three disciplines of natural science.
-It's only 3 percent of total number award winners in these areas.
+In total, women have been awarded the Nobel Prize 44 times, but only 16 times for achievements in one of the three disciplines of natural science.
+This is only 3 percent of total number award winners in these areas.
 Two women received prizes in physics, four in chemistry and 10 in medicine.

-8. They refused the Nobel Prize, and more than once
+8. They refused the Nobel Prize, more than once

-Laureates of the Nobel Peace Prize Le Dykh Tho and the Jean-Paul Sartre Prize for Literature refused to accept the awards.
-Sartre did not want any official honors at all, and Le Dykh Tho motivated his refusal in 1973 by the ongoing civil war in Vietnam.
+Nobel Peace Prize laureates Le Duc Tho and the Jean-Paul Sartre Prize for Literature refused to accept the awards.
+Sartre did not want any official honors at all, and Le Dych Tho motivated his refusal in 1973 by the ongoing civil war in Vietnam.

-9. Germans were banned from receiving the Nobel Prize
+9. Germans were prohibited from receiving the Nobel Prize

-During the time the National Socialists were in power in Germany, German scientists were forbidden to accept these awards.
-As a result, the chemists Richard Kuhn and Adolf Butenandt, as well as Gerhard Domagk, winner of the 1939 Nobel Prize in Medicine, were left without prizes in 1938 and 1939.
+During the time the National Socialists were in power in Germany, German scientists were prohibited from accepting these awards.
+As a result, chemists Richard Kuhn and Adolf Butenandt, as well as Gerhard Domagk, winner of the 1939 Nobel Prize in Medicine, were left without prizes in 1938 and 1939.
 After the end of World War II, they still received diplomas and medals, but not the financial part of the award.

 October 10th, 2012

-The most prestigious scientific award in the world, which has been in existence for 111 years, is associated with tragic moments, and funny cases, and quite detective stories.
-Forbes magazine chose the ten most remarkable facts from the history of the Nobel Prize, including quite detective cases and just funny moments.
+Associated with the 111-year-old most prestigious scientific award in the world are: tragic moments, and funny incidents, and quite detective stories.
+Forbes magazine selected the ten most remarkable facts from the history of the Nobel Prize, including quite detective cases and simply funny moments.

-The second week of October has been called the Nobel Prize for 111 years: it is at this time that the Nobel Foundation, in accordance with the terms of the will of the famous Swedish scientist, announces the names of the laureates of the world's most prestigious scientific prize.
-In 2012, laureates in the field of physiology, medicine and physics have already been named, and the last winners in the field of economics will be named on October 15.
-It is not so easy to answer the question “How many Nobel Prize winners?”.
-In total, from 1901 to 2011, 851 laureates received the award, but the list of people and organizations awarded the award contains only 844 names and titles - simply because some were laureates twice or even three times.
+The second week of October has been called Nobel for 111 years: it is at this time that the Nobel Foundation, in accordance with the terms of the will of the famous Swedish scientist, announces the names of the winners of the most prestigious scientific prize in the world.
+In 2012, laureates in the field of physiology and medicine and physics have already been named, and the last laureates in the field of economics will be named on October 15.
+It is not so easy to answer the question “How many Nobel Prize laureates are there?”
+In total, from 1901 to 2011, the prize was received by 851 laureates, but in the list of people and organizations awarded by name there are only 844 names and titles - simply because some were laureates twice or even three times.

-Most of the laureates - 199 people (including 2012) - received awards for research in the field of physiology and medicine.
-Physicists are only six people less - 193 (taking into account 2012), one of them - twice.
-160 laureates have been awarded the Prize in Chemistry (including one twice), 121 Peace Prizes (including one twice and one three times), 108 in Literature, and a total of 69 in Economics (introduced in 1969) .
+The largest number of laureates—199 people (including 2012)—received awards for research in the field of physiology and medicine.
+There are only six fewer physicists - 193 (including 2012), of which one - twice.
+160 laureates received the prize in chemistry (including one twice), 121 received the peace prize (including one twice and one three times), 108 in literature, and a total of 69 in economics (introduced in 1969) .

-Among the rules for awarding Nobel Prizes there is a condition that all prizes, except for the Peace Prize, can be awarded to one person only once.
-Nevertheless, four Nobel laureates are known who received the prize twice: this is Maria Sklodowska-Curie (pictured; in physics - in 1903, in chemistry - in 1911), Linus Pauling (in chemistry - in 1954, the Peace Prize - in 1962), John Bardeen (in physics in 1956 and 1972) and Frederick Sanger (in chemistry in 1958 and 1980).
-There was only one three-time winner in the history of the Nobel Prize - the International Committee of the Red Cross, which received the Peace Prize (this prize is the only one that allows the nomination of not only individuals, but also organizations) in 1917, 1944 and 1963.
+Among the rules for awarding Nobel Prizes is the condition that all prizes, except the Peace Prize, can be awarded to one person only once.
+Nevertheless, four Nobel laureates are known who received the prize twice: Marie Sklodowska-Curie (pictured; in physics - in 1903, in chemistry - in 1911), Linus Pauling (in chemistry - in 1954, peace prize - in 1962), John Bardeen (in physics - in 1956 and 1972) and Frederick Sanger (in chemistry - in 1958 and 1980).
+In the history of the Nobel Prize, there has only been one three-time winner - the International Committee of the Red Cross, which received the Peace Prize (this prize is the only one that allows nomination of not only individuals, but also organizations) in 1917, 1944 and 1963.

 Laureates posthumously

-In 1974, the Nobel Foundation introduced a rule that the Nobel Prize was not awarded posthumously.
-Before that, there were only two cases of posthumous awarding of the prize: in 1931 - to Erik Karlfeldt (for literature), and in 1961 - to Dag Hammarskjöld (peace prize).
-After the introduction of the rule, it was violated only once, and then by a tragic coincidence.
-In 2011, the Physiology or Medicine Prize was awarded to Ralph Steinman (pictured), but he died of cancer a few hours before the announcement of the Nobel Committee's decision.
+In 1974, the Nobel Foundation introduced a rule that the Nobel Prize should not be awarded posthumously.
+Before this, there were only two cases of posthumous award of the prize: in 1931 - to Erik Karlfeldt (for literature), and in 1961 - to Dag Hammarskjöld (peace prize).
+After the rule was introduced, it was violated only once, and then due to a tragic coincidence.
+In 2011, the Prize in Physiology or Medicine was awarded to Ralph Steinman (pictured), but he died of cancer a few hours before the decision of the Nobel Committee was announced.

 Nobel economy

-This year, the cash portion of the Nobel Prize is $1.1 million.
+This year, the monetary portion of the Nobel Prize is $1.1 million.
 The amount was reduced by 20% in June 2012 in order to save money.
-As the Nobel Foundation argued for this step, the innovation will help to avoid a reduction in the organization's capital in the long term, because capital management should be carried out in such a way that "the prize could be awarded indefinitely."
+As the Nobel Foundation argued for this step, the innovation will help avoid reducing the organization’s capital in the long term, because capital management should be carried out in such a way that “the prize can be awarded indefinitely.”

 Nobel cache

-In the entire history of the Nobel Prize, only one case has been recorded when the winners received the same Nobel medals twice for the same discovery.
-German physicists Max von Laue (1915 laureate) and James Frank (1925 laureate) after the ban on Nobel Prizes introduced in Nazi Germany in 1936, handed over their medals for preservation to Niels Bohr, who led the institute in Copenhagen.
-In 1940, when the Reich occupied Denmark, Hungarian György de Hevesy (pictured), fearing that the medals might be confiscated, dissolved them in “aqua regia” (a mixture of concentrated nitric and hydrochloric acids), and after liberation isolated gold from the stored solution of chloroauric acid and handed it over to the Royal Swedish Academy.
+In the entire history of the Nobel Prize, there has only been one recorded case where laureates received the same Nobel medals twice for the same discovery.
+German physicists Max von Laue (1915 laureate) and James Frank (1925 laureate), after the ban on receiving Nobel Prizes introduced in 1936 in Nazi Germany, handed over their medals for preservation to Niels Bohr, who headed the institute in Copenhagen.
+In 1940, when the Reich occupied Denmark, an employee of the institute, Hungarian Gyorgy de Hevesy (pictured), fearing that the medals might be confiscated, dissolved them in “regia vodka” (a mixture of concentrated nitric and hydrochloric acids), and after liberation isolated the gold from the preserved solution of chloroauric acid and donated it to the Royal Swedish Academy.
 There, Nobel medals were again made from it, which were returned to the laureates.
-By the way, György de Hevesy himself was awarded the Nobel Prize in Chemistry in 1944.
+By the way, Gyorgy de Hevesy himself was awarded the Nobel Prize in Chemistry in 1944.

-Italian neuroscientist Rita Levi-Montalcini (pictured) is a long-lived Nobel laureate and the oldest of them: this year she turned 103 years old.
-She was awarded the Physiology or Medicine Prize in 1986, when she celebrated her 77th birthday.
-The oldest laureate at the time of the award was 90-year-old American Leonid Gurvich (Economics Prize - 2007), and the youngest was 25-year-old Australian William Lawrence Bragg (Physics Prize - 1915), who became a laureate together with his father William Henry Bragg.
+Italian neuroscientist Rita Levi-Montalcini (pictured) is the longest-living Nobel laureate and the oldest of them: she turned 103 this year.
+She was awarded the Prize in Physiology and Medicine in 1986, when she celebrated her 77th birthday.
+The oldest laureate at the time of the award was 90-year-old American Leonid Gurvich (Prize in Economics - 2007), and the youngest was 25-year-old Australian William Lawrence Bragg (Prize in Physics - 1915), who became a laureate along with his father William Henry Bragg.

-The largest number of women laureates is among the winners of the Nobel Peace Prize (15 people) and the Literature Prize (11 people).
-However, the winners of the literary prize can boast that the first of them was awarded the high title 37 years earlier: in 1909, the Swedish writer Selma Lagerlöf (pictured) became the Nobel laureate in literature, and the American Emily Green Bolch was the first woman to win the Peace Prize. in 1946.
+The largest number of women laureates are among the Nobel Peace Prize (15 people) and the Literature Prize (11 people).
+However, the winners of the literary prize can boast that the first of them was awarded the high title 37 years earlier: in 1909, the Swedish writer Selma Lagerlöf (pictured) became the Nobel laureate in literature, and the first female peace prize laureate was the American Emily Green Balch in 1946.

 Nobel co-authors

-According to the rules of the Nobel Foundation, no more than three people for different works can receive an award in one area per year - or no more than three authors of one work.
-The first three were the Americans George Whipple, George Minot and William Murphy (pictured), who were awarded the Prize in Physiology or Medicine in 1934.
-And the last (for 2011) are the Americans Saul Pelmutter and Adam Reiss and the Australian Brian Schmidt (physics), as well as the Liberians Ellen Johnson-Sirleaf and Leima Gbowee and the Yemeni citizen Tawakul Karman (Nobel Peace Prize).
-If the prize is awarded to more than one person or for more than one work, it is divided proportionally: first - by the number of works, then - by the number of authors of each work.
-If two works are awarded the prize, one of which has two authors, then the author of the first will receive half the amount, and each of the authors of the second - only a quarter.
+According to the rules of the Nobel Foundation, no more than three people can receive a prize in one field for different works in a year - or no more than three authors of one work.
+The first three were Americans George Whipple, George Minot and William Murphy (pictured), awarded the Prize in Physiology or Medicine in 1934.
+And the last (as of 2011) are Americans Saul Pellmutter and Adam Reiss and Australian Brian Schmidt (physics), as well as Liberians Ellen Johnson Sirleaf and Leymah Gbowee and Yemeni citizen Tawakul Karman (Nobel Peace Prize).
+If the prize is awarded to more than one person or for more than one work, it is divided proportionally: first by the number of works, then by the number of authors of each work.
+If two works are awarded the prize, one of which has two authors, then the author of the first will receive half the amount, and each of the authors of the second will receive only a quarter.

 Nobel passes

-The rules for awarding the Nobel Prize do not require that it be awarded every year without fail: by decision of the Nobel Committee, if there are no worthy works among those claiming a high award, the prize may not be awarded.
-In this case, its monetary equivalent is transferred to the Nobel Foundation in whole or in part - in the latter case, from one third to two thirds of the amount can be transferred to the special fund of the profile section.
-During the three war years - in 1940, 1941 and 1942 - Nobel Prizes were not awarded at all.
-Given this gap, the Nobel Peace Prize was most often (18 times) not awarded, the prize in physiology or medicine - nine times, in chemistry - eight times, in literature - seven times, in physics - six times, and in the awarding of the prize in economics, introduced only in 1969, there was not a single pass.
+The rules for awarding the Nobel Prize do not necessarily require it to be awarded every year: according to the decision of the Nobel Committee, if there is no worthy work among those vying for a high award, the prize may not be awarded.
+In this case, its monetary equivalent is transferred to the Nobel Foundation in whole or in part - in the latter case, from a third to two thirds of the amount can be transferred to the special fund of the profile section.
+During three war years - in 1940, 1941 and 1942 - Nobel Prizes were awarded at all.
+Taking into account this omission, the Nobel Peace Prize was most often not awarded (18 times), the Prize in Physiology and Medicine - nine times, in Chemistry - eight times, in Literature - seven times, in Physics - six times, and in the award of the Prize in Economics, introduced only in 1969, there was not a single pass.

 Nobel transformation